ibm-cloud-docs/containers/cs_health.md

 <dl>

 <dt>{{site.data.keyword.la_full}}</dt>
 <dd>Manage pod container logs by deploying LogDNA as a third-party service to your cluster.
 To use {{site.data.keyword.la_full_notm}}, you must deploy a logging agent to every worker node in your cluster.
 This agent collects logs with the extension `*.log` and extensionless files that are stored in the `/var/log` directory of your pod from all namespaces, including `kube-system`.
 The agent then forwards the logs to the {{site.data.keyword.la_full_notm}} service.
 For more information about the service, see the [{{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about) documentation.
-To get started, see [Managing Kubernetes cluster logs with {{site.data.keyword.loganalysisfull_notm}} with LogDNA](/docs/services/Log-Analysis-with-LogDNA/tutorials?topic=LogDNA-kube#kube).
+To get started, see [Managing Kubernetes cluster logs with {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA/tutorials?topic=LogDNA-kube#kube).

 <dt>{{site.data.keyword.at_full}}</dt>
 <dd>To monitor user-initiated administrative activity made in your cluster, {{site.data.keyword.containershort_notm}} automatically generates cluster management events and forwards these event logs to {{site.data.keyword.at_full_notm}}.
 To access these logs, [provision an instance of {{site.data.keyword.at_full_notm}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started).
 For more information about the types of {{site.data.keyword.containerlong_notm}} events that you can track, see [Activity Tracker events](/docs/containers?topic=containers-at_events).</dd>